1mplies/MusicVisuals/README.md

-this class creates and manages our spore objects. we create an arraylist that stores all of our spores and a draw method to update them on the screen. the createSpore() method spawns a spore with a random angle and velocity, emitting from the bottom of the mushroom cap, using a method to get the current y value of the mushroom cap's bottom. the spores accelerate towards the bottom of the screen and are removed from the arraylist when an isOutOfScreen boolean is met
+this class creates and manages our spore objects. we create an arraylist that stores all of our spores and a draw method to update them on the screen. the createSpore() method spawns a spore with a random angle and velocity, emitting from the bottom of the mushroom cap, using a method to get the current y value of the mushroom cap's bottom. the spores accelerate towards the bottom of the screen and are removed from the arraylist when an isOutOfScreen boolean is met. spores can only spawn when the song has reached an average amplitude threshold, once that threshold is exceeded in a condition we calculate a spawn probability by mapping the amplitude between 0 and 1. we roll a random value between 0 and 1 and if the random value is less than the spawn probablity, we create a new spore.